 In the coming months, St. Michael’s will continue celebrating liturgy on a “feast day” basis, rather than on a regular day.
 This only affects services at our home parish in Kenosha.
-If you are in the Chicago (IL) or Chesterton (IN) areas however, you are welcome to attend services at our sister locations, the Parish of St. John the Revelator and St. Bernard of Clairveaux Narthex.
+If you are in the Chicago (IL) or Chesterton (IN) areas however, you are welcome to attend services at our sister location, St. Bernard of Clairveaux Narthex.
 Each meets at least monthly for liturgy and welcomes you!

 About our liturgical rites: